Improving Non-autoregressive Translation Quality with Pretrained Language Model, Embedding Distillation and Upsampling Strategy for CTC: Approach

 \subsection{PMLM Initialization}

-Many works \cite{li-etal-2022-universal,su-etal-2021-non, Zhu2020Incorporating, 10.5555/3495724.3496634} have successfully used the PMLMs or PLMs to initialize NAT models in machine translation task.
-Inspired by these works, we directly finetune the PMLMs with CTC loss, from which we can leverage the learned knowledge during the pre-training stage.
-Our model is a transformer encoder-only PMLM divided into three parts for training: word embedding layer, self-attention layer, and output projection layer, as shown in Figure \ref{fig:model-arch}.
+Many works \cite{li-etal-2022-universal,su-etal-2021-non, Zhu2020Incorporating, 10.5555/3495724.3496634,wang-etal-2022-xlm,liang-etal-2023-dynamic} have successfully used pre-trained language models (PLMs) to initialize NAT models for machine translation tasks.
+Inspired by these works, we directly fine-tuned the PLMs with CTC loss to leverage the learned knowledge during the pre-training stage.
+Our model is a transformer encoder-only PLM divided into three parts for training: word embedding layer, self-attention layer, and output projection layer, as shown in Figure \ref{fig:model-arch}.